plogs/asopposedtowhat.com/content/posts/parable-of-the-squirrel.md

 In the unlimited leisure of the wilderness[^2], the discussion had grown contentious; everyone had taken sides

-## The controversy

 Half said _yes_ the man goes around the squirrel.
-Half said no he doesn't.
+Half said _no_ he doesn't.

 They appealed to me to make it a majority, one way or the other.